RombotLabs/StudentWatch/README.md

    ```

 **IMPORTANT!!!**
-Please chnage your secret key before you start the website!!!
+Please change your secret key before you start the website!!!

 The application will be accessible at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 If you change the last line from app.run() to app.run(host='0.0.0.0', port=5000)